 By Study and Faith

-LDS scholars and students celebrate the exposure of documents which were once difficult to find by the finest scholars.
-As these believing Latter-day Saints scholars and historians have typically found, there is nothing in the history of the Church which serves as the critic’s silver bullet.
-When understood from within a context of belief, all historical findings of the Church simply serve to help us better understand the founding figures in our restored religion and how Heavenly Father worked miracles through men and women who were human, just like the rest of us.
+Latter-day Saint scholars and students celebrate the exposure of documents which were once difficult to find by the finest scholars.
+As these believing Latter-day Saint scholars and historians have typically found, there is nothing in the history of the Church which serves as the critic’s silver bullet.
+When understood from within a context of belief, all historical findings of the Church simply serve to help us better understand the founding figures in our restored religion and how Heavenly Father worked miracles through men and women who were human—just like the rest of us.

 The cure for intellectual apostasy is better education.
-The Church is responding to the apparent lack of historical knowledge among members by discussing potentially challenging topics and by exhibiting scores of early Mormon documents—the Joseph Smith’s Papers Project has painstakingly reproduced hundreds of early Mormon documents, so that they can be enjoyed by scholar and layman alike.
+The Church is responding to the apparent lack of historical knowledge among members by discussing potentially challenging topics and by exhibiting scores of early Church documents—the Joseph Smith’s Papers Project has painstakingly reproduced hundreds of early Latter-day Saint documents so that they can be enjoyed by scholar and layman alike.

 Arguing certainly won’t help, since the spirit of contention is of the devil (3 Nephi 11:29).
 The best approach is to show, with genuine love and relying on the Spirit, that the Church hasn’t lied because A) these things have been mentioned in Church publications, B) the primary focus of the Church curriculum (Sunday School, Relief Society, priesthood classes) is to bring us to Christ, not to discuss historical issues that meant something different to past generations than they mean to us today, and C) that there are logical answers (some sources noted above) which explain all of these issues from within a framework that still accepts the truth claims of the Church.